Multicenter Comparison of Radionuclide Calibrators and SPECT/CT Protocols for Quantitative 177Lu Imaging in Clinical Practice: Discussion

 The NEMA phantom was used to evaluate the image quality of the different systems using different acquisition and reconstruction protocols.
 Images generated using non-standardized protocols showed substantial visual variation, which translated into very different recovery curves (Figure \ref{fig:RCs_overview}) and Gibbs artifact strength (Table \ref{tab:GA_strength}).
 Differences in the number of iterations and subsets, post-filtering, and reconstruction type all contributed to this variation in RC curves.
 Consequently, applying a standardized reconstruction protocol in the semi-standardized scenario, markedly reduced this variability.
 However, standardizing acquisition protocol as well in the fully standardized scenario did not significantly reduce the remaining variability.

-Comparing the fully and semi-standardized RCs for the five conventional SPECT systems whose clinical acquisition protocol differed from the standardized acquisition protocol (Figure \ref{fig:acquisition_protocol}) showed that changes in the number of views or the energy window settings have little impact on the reconstructed image quality.
+Comparing the fully and semi-standardized RCs for the five conventional SPECT systems whose clinical acquisition protocol differed from the standardized acquisition protocol (Figure \ref{fig:SSvsFSx2}) showed that changes in the number of views or the energy window settings have little impact on the reconstructed image quality.
 Only the matrix size appeared to play a small role for the Symbia systems, with systems C1 and F showing smaller RCs for the smaller spheres when using a 128×128 matrix compared to a 256×256 matrix (system H1 used a 128×128 matrix in both protocols).
 This is likely due to the fact that smaller voxels allow a better representation of sharp edges, which is more important for smaller objects.
 Since the radial profiles of the Symbia reconstructions are sharper at the sphere edges, this effect is more pronounced than for the GE reconstructions.

-With standardized reconstruction settings, the RCs for each system type formed narrow bands (Figure \ref{fig:RC_bands}), and Gibbs artifacts were of the same order of magnitude.
+With standardized reconstruction settings, the RCs for each system type formed narrow bands (Figure \ref{fig:RC_bands}), and Gibbs artifacts were comparable.
 This shows that small variations in manufacturing, maintenance, and electronics, have only minor impact on the resulting images as long as the main hardware and software design remains the same.
 Notably, system B1 falls within the same RC band as the other Discovery systems in this study despite having a 5/8" crystal, showing that the slightly poorer intrinsic resolution of a thicker crystal has negligible impact on images required with a medium energy collimator.
-As shown in appendix \ref{app:scatter_window_smoothing}, pre-filtering the scatter windows has a significant impact on the resulting images, so it remains important to harmonize all possible reconstruction settings, and not only the number of updates and post smoothing.
+As shown in appendix \ref{app:scatter_window_smoothing}, pre-filtering the scatter windows has a significant impact on the resulting images, so it remains important to consider all possible reconstruction settings, and not only the number of updates and post smoothing.